 zkSync Era and the zkStack

-zkSync, originally launched as a ZK-rollup on Ethereum, has evolved into a comprehensive framework for building ZK-powered Appchains through its zkStack technology.
+zkSync, originally launched as a ZK-rollup on Ethereum, has evolved into a full framework for building ZK-powered Appchains through its zkStack technology.
 The zkStack allows developers to launch their own Application Specific Blockchain, or dubbed “hyperchains” in zkSync terminology, that inherits the security of Ethereum while maintaining independent execution environments.

 Polygon zkEVM: Equivalence and Customization